twolfson/twolfson.com/articles/do-things-that-dont-scale.md

 When we need to cover the other similar use case, we can copy/paste the existing script and edit what we need.
 If it helps, we can leave a comment in the original script about how to edit the script for future use cases.

+# Building a feature vs workflow
+Sometimes we will want to add a new feature to our internal tool.
+However, there are a few negatives to that:

+- Requires building new UI
+- Requires updating server code
+- Potential engineering issues

+In some cases, we can get lucky and adjust our workflow to solve the problem instead.
+For example, if someone requests a messaging system inside of an app, then maybe propose a workflow with Slack instead.

+# Database architecture
+Sometimes we are adding a new feature and need to build some new tables in our database.
+There are scenarios when we want to predict 3 more features ahead.

+However, unless we know those are guaranteed and not 3 months out.
+Then it's almost always better to choose the simpler architecture for now.

+As a bonus, we get:

+- Simpler code in server to integrate with
+- Less mental overhead for developers for now

+If we write our tests properly, then there shouldn't be a lot of maintenance noise when we eventually perform said migrations.

+The downside would be that:

+- If migrations will take more time than writing the complex architecture then:
+    - Improve migration system so it doesn't take developers so long to use it
+    - Use more complex architecture